thoughtcroft/thoughtcroft.github.io/_posts/2012-10-08-how-i-learned-to-stop-worrying-and-love-the-cloud.markdown

 layout: post
 title:  "How I learned to stop worrying and love the cloud"
 date:   2012-10-08 23:14:00 +1000
-tags: [cloud, programming, ninefold, ruby, railscamp]
+tags:   [cloud, ninefold, programming, ruby]
 ---

 *Originally published at Ninefold (2010-2015), a cloud